hosein-yousefii/kubernetes-vault-cluster/README.md

 Consul uses service identities and traditional networking practices to help organizations securely connect applications running in any environment.

+## What is Transit server?

+Vault supports opt-in automatic unsealing via transit secrets engine.
+This feature enables operators to delegate the unsealing process to a trusted Vault environment to ease operations.
+The Transit seal configures Vault to use Vault's Transit Secret Engine as the autoseal mechanism.

 ## Why this repository?

 It's simple to use and understand with simple configuration.